SolarSpec/TRPL/README.md

 2. Install the application in MATLAB
    ```
-   Double-click the TRPL.mlappinstall file in the ScriptsAndFunctions directory
+   Double-click the TRPL.mltbx file in the ScriptsAndFunctions directory
    ```

 3. Access the app